Alexander0503/Thesis/README.md

 Statistical analyses were performed in R Software.

-These repositories present the R code used for the data preparation, analysis, visualization, and statistical analysis.
+These repositories present the R code used for the data preparation, statistical analysis, and for visualization.
 The raw datasets are confidentiality and security protected and do not exist here.